Online FCN Educator Course Outline

 Course Extension Policy

 Course extensions are not available as our systems are updated between semesters.
 All assignments must be submitted by the course end-date.
-If unable to complete the course work before the course end date, students have the option to register again for the next class at the discounted tuition rate of $250 + tax.
+If unable to complete the course work before the course end date, students have the option to register again at a 50% discount.

-The FCNEd course has the following 6 sections, each including a multiple-choice evaluation and an exercise, and a Final Project.
+The FCNEd course has the following 6 sections:

 - Understanding the Learner